mendix/hybrid-app-template/IPHONEX.md

 ### Configure the storyboard images using the simple workflow

-Place the new storyboard images (using the filenames outlined below) in the `res/android` or `res/ios` folder of your `phonegap.zip` file.
+Place the new storyboard images (using the filenames outlined below) in the `res/ios` folder of your `phonegap.zip` file.

 Remove any `<splash ... />` configuration lines within the `<platform name="ios">` element of `config.xml`.
 Add new configuration lines according to the instructions [here](#single-image-launch-screen) or [here](#multi-image-launch-screen).